simonfuhrmann/mve/README.txt

 some applications, "qmake" is used as build system.
 In these cases, such as for UMVE, type "qmake" followed by "make" to build the application.

-Requirements to compile and run MVE or UVME are:
+Requirements to compile and run MVE / UVME are:

     - libjpeg (for MVE, http://www.ijg.org/)
     - libpng (for MVE, http://www.libpng.org/pub/png/libpng.html)